hlship/threaded-conversation/README.md

 When the Dialog predicate `(library links enabled)` succeeds, then the `(describe action $)` predicates involving quips will output links, not just text.
-The link will perform the identified quip.
+The link will discuss the identified quip.

 ## Queueing quips (NPC driven)